 - Online Discussion 10%

 - Quizzes 10%

 - Hands-on Lab Reports 30%

-- Midterm I & II 20%
+- Midterm I & II 30%

-- Final Project 25%

-- Final Project Presentation 5%
+- Final Exam 20%

-Late Submission - No late submission of lab report, exams, and final project will be accepted.
+Late Submission - No late submission of lab report or exams will be accepted.
 However, under exceptional circumstances, one lab report per student might be accepted late.
 It will need to be handed in prior to the following class meeting and will be graded with 30% off.
 Such an extension should be requested from the instructor.